 The subsidiaries were recognised on 23 December 2020 at their net asset value.
-As at 31 December 2021, management has reviewed the carrying value of the investments subsidiaries against their current net asset value.
-There are no indicators that the market value of AUALA has declined between initial recognition and the year-end.
-The net asset value of AUAAPL has declined between initial recognition and the year-end.
+As at 31 December 2022, management has reviewed the carrying value of the investments subsidiaries against their current net asset value.
+There are no indicators that the market value of AUALA and AUAAPL has declined between initial recognition and the year-end.

-AUALA and AUAAPL are expected to continue to bind business on behalf of Syndicate 2012 during the 2021 underwriting year and the level of turnover is therefore expected to remain consistent.
+AUALA and AUAAPL are expected to continue to bind business on behalf of Syndicate 2012 during the 2022 underwriting year and the level of turnover is therefore expected to remain consistent.

-Based on the considerations above, the carrying value of the AUALA is not considered impaired; however, AUAAPL is considered to be impaired and the carrying value has been reduced down to the net asset value of the subsidiary.
+Based on the considerations above, the carrying value of the AUALA and AUAAPL is not considered impaired.